Karns11/RandomUserDataPipeline/README.md

 ## Table of Contents

 - [Objective](#objective)
+  -This contains information on how to run the sql queries after the main application has be run successfully.
+The two options are 1) running the sql queries that exist in the 'sql_queries_file.sql' sql file in a database management tool like dbeaver (steps to install dbeaver and connect to the database are below) 2) running the python file in this directory named 'five_sql_queries_python_script.py'.
+This file contains the exact same queries, but runs them using sqlite3 and pandas.
+All results are returned as a pandas data frame.
 - [How to Run the Application](#how-to-run-the-application)
 - [How to Run SQL Queries](#how-to-run-sql-queries)
 - [Solution Summary](#solution-summary)